0n0w1c/canisters/readme.md

-## Canisters
+#### Canisters
 Introduces reusable (or disposable) canisters

 Adds a logistic challenge and extended integration of modded materials.
 Canisters are added as an additional ingredient for rocket fuel.
-When rocket (nuclear/plutonium) fuel is used, an empty canister is returned.
-This is true for "planes, trains and automobiles".

-Rocket silo rocket launched cargo pods deliver the empty canisters.
+Rocket silo launched cargo pods deliver the reusable canisters.
-These canisters are subject to a random attrition per launch.
+Canisters are subject to an attrition loss per launch.
 Set the startup option to 0, to disable attrition.

 Startup Options:
 Enable reusable canisters (default: Enabled)
 Select the metal for the recipe (default: Steel)
-Select the maximum percent of attrition (default: 10%)
+Select the percent of attrition (default: 10%)

 Canister recipe:
 1 steel plate (or 2 tin plate or 1 titanium plate)